chromeos/chromeos.dev/pages/en/publish/pwa-play-billing.md

 1. Call the Digital Goods API `listPurchases()` method client-side to retrieve the user’s list of purchases.
 1. For each purchase, pass the `purchaseToken` and `itemId` to your backend.
 1. If appropriate, grant entitlement in your backend database.
-1. Then call:
+1. Then to check the `acknowledgementState`, call:

     - [purchases.products.get](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.products/get) for in-app items.
     - [purchases.subscriptions.get](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.subscriptions/get) for subscriptions.

-    and check the `acknowledgementState`.

 1. If the value is 0 (yet to be acknowledged), then call:
     - [purchases.products.acknowledge](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.products/acknowledge) for in-app items.